A class of nonergodic interacting particle systems with unique invariant measure: Introduction

 \subsection{Extensions}

-Theorem \ref{Bijection} stays true also for models where for every angle there are more than one Gibbs measures.
-This could occur for potentials with highly non-convex shapes \cite{EnSh05}.
-The well-definedness of the rotation semigroup is untouched and one has:

-\begin{thm} The map $T:\text{ex } \GG_{\theta}(\g^\Phi)\mapsto \text{ex } \GG_{\theta}(\g')$ is an equivariant bijection for the $S^1$-actions on continuous and discrete-spin Gibbs measures. \end{thm} The equivariance property says $S^{L+\a K}_t(T \mu)= TR_t\mu$ for all $\a\geq0$, where $R_t\mu$ is the measure obtained by joint rotation of the realizations of the measure $\mu$ by an angle $t$.
-The conclusions of Theorem \eqref{Bijection} and Theorem \eqref{MainTheorem} part 1 and part 3 apply.
-Theorem \eqref{MainTheorem} part 2 (the uniqueness of the invariant measure) does not apply because Corollary \eqref{The_Unique_Invariant_Measure_For_Joint} does not apply since the symmetrization over the angles will produce more then one invariant measure.
+Theorem~\ref{Bijection} stays true also for models where for every angle there are more than one Gibbs measures.
+This could occur for potentials with highly nonconvex shapes \cite{EnSh05}.
+The well-definedness of the rotation semigroup is untouched and one has: \begin{teo} The map $T\dvtx \operatorname{ex} \mathcal{G}_{\theta }(\gamma ^\Phi)\mapsto \operatorname{ex} \mathcal{G}_{\theta}(\gamma ')$ is an equivariant bijection for the $S^1$-actions on continuous and discrete-spin Gibbs measures. \end{teo} The equivariance property says $S^{L+\alpha K}_t(T \mu)= TR_t\mu$ for all $\alpha \geq0$, where $R_t\mu$ is the measure obtained by joint rotation of the realizations of the measure $\mu$ by an angle $t$.
+The conclusions of Theorems~\ref{Bijection}~and~\ref{MainTheorem}, parts (1)~and~(3) apply.
+Theorem~\ref{MainTheorem}, part~(2) (the uniqueness of the invariant measure) does not apply because Corollary~\ref{TheUniqueInvariantMeasureForJoint} does not apply since the symmetrization over the angles will produce more then one invariant measure.

-The remainder of the paper contains the following: In Section \ref{2} we prove Theorem \ref{Bijection} using the variational principle.
-For this we need to present generalities and facts on discretizations and recall criteria on the preservation of Gibbsianess.
-In Section \ref{3} we consider the rotation dynamics and prove Theorem \ref{The_Rotation_Dynamics}.
-In Section \ref{4} we consider the Glauber dynamics and prove Proposition \ref{The_Glauber_Dynamics}.
-In Section \ref{5} we consider the joint dynamics and prove the main Proposition \ref{The_Joint_Dynamics}.
+The remainder of the paper contains the following: in Section~\ref{2} we prove Theorem~\ref{Bijection} using the variational principle.
+For this we need to present generalities and facts on discretizations and recall criteria on the preservation of Gibbsianness.
+In Section~\ref{3} we consider the rotation dynamics and prove Theorem \ref{TheRotationDynamics}.
+In Section~\ref{4} we consider the Glauber dynamics and prove Proposition~\ref{TheGlauberDynamics}.
+In Section~\ref{5} we consider the joint dynamics and prove the main Proposition~\ref{TheJointDynamics}.